-How to Start an Essay - An Easy Guide
+Learn How to Start an Essay In Simple Steps

 Table of Contents

-- 2.1 How to Start an Essay with a Quote
+- How to Start an Essay With a Quote?

-- 2.2 How to Start an Essay with a Question
+- How to Start an Essay With a Question?

-- 2.3 How to Start an Essay with a Fact
+- How to Start an Essay With a Fact?

-- 5. How to Write an Essay Conclusion
+- How to Start an Essay - Examples

-First impressions last forever.
-Especially in paper writing, the only chance to make readers stick to your writing is to start off your essay with an interesting and engaging opening.
+In academic writing, the only chance to make readers stick to your paper is to start off with an interesting and engaging opening.

 Make your introduction catchy and interesting to both inform and motivate your readers.
 In order to make your opening of the essay inspiring, use a hook.